apify/crawlee/README.md

 ### Input and output

-Each act can have an input and output data record, which is a raw data with a specific MIME content type.
+Each act can have an input and output data record, which is raw data with a specific MIME content type.
 Both input and output is stored in the Apifier key-value store created specifically for the act run, under keys named `INPUT` and `OUTPUT`, respectively.